Gagandeep39/nodejs-blog-app/README.md

 2. Push all events in events array
 3. Create an endpoint tha fetches all events that are stored in this bus
 4. Access the endpoint from query service and handle events

+## Deployment

+- Various COnsiderations are required to be made while deploying application
+  - Scaling, Inter ervice communications, dynamic ports and IPs
+- Using docker
+  - We don't need to assume the hardware the application will run on, instead will specify the hard manually i nocker
+  - No need to understand how application runs eg. `npm start`

+## NOTE
+- `docker run -it [img-id] sh` - Overides default command and **starts container**
+- `docker exec -it [img-id] sh` - Allows accessing a **running container**